kemp/VideoMirror/readme.md

 Thank you so much for helping out!

 Recent updates:
+- v2.2.0 (latest): Fix fullscreen issues
-- v2.1.0 (latest): Actually fixed Google Meet issue
+- v2.1.0: Actually fixed Google Meet issue
 - v2.0.1: Fixed Google Meet issue
 - v2.0.0: Made icon more clear when it is enabled/disabled and fixed 🤞 Zoom for web
 - v1.3.1: Add partial support for embedded vimeo players